dinhanhx/DSP-py-lib/README.md

 Check wiki for more details.
 [Click me.]() (Not implemented)

 ## Quick installation guide
-Download this repos or clone then run the following command to setup everything in 'modules' folder
+Download this repos or clone then run the following command in 'modules' folder to setup everything.
 ```
 pip install -r requirements.txt .
 ```